Four ISIS militants killed near Philippine capital

 "Not even Covid-19 could deter or prevent (them) and their cohorts from planning and looking for the opportune time to strike and kill."

-Intelligence sources cited by the online news site Rappler said all four were likely a sleeper cell sent to Metro Manila by Abu Sayyaf chieftain Hatib Sawadjaan, described in previous reports as the "acting emir" in the Philippines of ISIS.
+Intelligence sources cited by online news site Rappler said that all four were likely part of a sleeper cell sent to Metro Manila by Abu Sayyaf chieftain Hatib Sawadjaan, described in previous reports as the "acting emir" in the Philippines of the Islamic State in Iraq and Syria (ISIS).

 Rappler said Sawari was a "group finance and logistics facilitator".